giancosta86/ulysses/README.md

 More precisely, the user can input lines using _a compact format_ - **one line per work** - and the app will try to fetch the missing information from the supported official websites.

-> Ulysses becomes essential as one completes more and more courses and books while keeping track of them with OmniCourse.
+> Ulysses becomes essential as one completes more and more works while keeping track of them with OmniCourse.

 ## Installation